featurevisor/featurevisor-rust/README.md

 });
 ```

+Regular expression conditions use Rust's `regex` crate and therefore support
+Featurevisor's portable regular expression subset.
+Lookaround and
+backreferences cannot be evaluated by this engine.
+They produce a
+`condition_match_error` diagnostic instead of being evaluated, so lint the
+project before shipping its datafiles.

 Module diagnostics can be subscribed to through `ModuleApi`.
 Diagnostic details are always an object, and error diagnostics also emit the `error` event.

 ## Events